 A: The most popular mushroom variety grown in the U.S. is white button, followed by crimini (brown or baby bellas), portabellas, enoki, oyster, maitake and shiitake.

 A: We specialize in fresh mushrooms grown on farms.
 There are thousands of species of fungi in the world, but only a few are edible.
 Take caution when handling wild mushrooms, as they may be poisonous.
 If you are looking to identify wild mushrooms, it’s best to contact a trained mycologist.

 A: Yes.
 According to the FDA, you should “wash all produce thoroughly under running water before preparing and/or eating, including produce grown at home or bought from a grocery store or farmers’ market.”

 Q: What are mushrooms’ health benefits?

-A: Mushrooms are fat-free, low-calorie, nutrient-dense, low in sodium and contain natural antioxidants.
+A: Long celebrated as a superfood source of powerful nutrients, fresh mushrooms are a healthy addition to your plate.
+They are fat-free, low-calorie, nutrient-dense, low in sodium and contain natural antioxidants.
 For more nutrition information, please visit our Nutrition pages.